ntno/mkdocs-terminal/DEVELOPER_README.md

 ### Push Changes and Create PR
 See [Work On Pull Request](https://github.com/susam/gitpr#work-on-pull-request) for help on adding/pushing changes to your feature branch.

+### Review PR Build

+Pull Requests are tested using a [GitHub Action workflow](https://github.com/ntno/mkdocs-terminal/actions/workflows/test.yml).
+Check the status of your PR build and resolve any reported issues.